-- A private room in the Strip District runs about $70-$100 per night (example 1) and private home rentals start at $100 (examples 1 and 2).
+- A private room in the Strip District runs about $70-$100 per night and private home rentals start at $100.
 This neighborhood used to be thriving with industry and is now home to many regional grocery stores, international restaurants, boutique shopping, and bars- all accessible within walking distance (although things tend to shut down in the early evening).

-- A private room in Lawrenceville runs about $50-$100 per night (examples 1, 2, and 3) and private home rentals start at $150 (example 1).
+- A private room in Lawrenceville runs about $50-$100 per night and private home rentals start at $150.
 Lawrenceville is one of the hottest spots in Pittsburgh right now and seems to have new restaurants of all styles popping up left and right.
 Parking and driving congestion has become more of a problem here in recent years, however.

-- A private room in Squirrel Hill runs about $50-$75 per night (examples 1, 2, and 3) and private home rentals start at $115 (examples 1 and 2).
+- A private room in Squirrel Hill runs about $50-$75 per night and private home rentals start at $115.
 This neighborhood has a disproportionate number of Asian and Jewish restaurants and has a bustling business district within walking distance of many quiet streets with beautiful houses.